 - 3. Orderers: Encode the Kafka-related information in the network's genesis block.
-If you are using configtagen, edit configtation-or pick a preset profile for the system channel's genesis block-so that: - (a) Orderer.OrdererType is set to kafka. - (b) Orderer.Kafka.Brokers contains the address of at least two of the Kafka brokers in your cluster in IP:port notation.
+If you are using configtxgen, edit configtx.yaml -or pick a preset profile for the system channel's genesis block-so that: - (a) Orderer.OrdererType is set to kafka. - (b) Orderer.Kafka.Brokers contains the address of at least two of the Kafka brokers in your cluster in IP:port notation.
 The list does not need to be exhaustive.
 (These are your bootstrap brokers.)